W R Burner (Minister of the Gospel)

 The Christian life is highlighted by sacrificial agape love that comes from a cemented love of God and Christ.
 Jesus said: A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this shall all men know that you are my disciples, if you have love one to another (John 13:34-35).

-Such a love will abundantly be on display by those who have a genuine Christian faith; and a life in Christ.
+Such a love will abundantly be on display by those of a genuine Christian faith; and a life in Christ.
 Agape love is noted by God's own sacrificial gift to mankind: For God so loved the world, that he gave his only begotten Son (the Lord Jesus Christ), that whosoever believes in him should not perish, but have everlasting life (John 3:16).

 Scripture reveals that the religious Pharisees, of Jesus day, in offering their sacrifices, did not reflect the agape love of God.
 Scripture reveals: Woe to you Pharisees!
 For you tithe mint and rue and all manner of herbs, and pass over judgment (justice), and the love of God.